wrello/Plums/README.md

 end)
 ```

-<h2>Comparing to Replica</h2>
+<h2>Comparing With Replica</h2>
 loleris's ReplicaService (now Replica) was the inspiration for this library, here are some comparisons with Replica...
 <h3>Speed</h3>

-The entirity of Replica's server-side compute in table modification methods is taken up by the following path resolution algorithm:
+Replica’s table modification logic primarily resolves a path and writes a value:
 ```lua
 local pointer = self.Data
 for i = 1, #path - 1 do